isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-smooth-finish/index.md

 Furthermore, Stanley comes with a high-grade plastic tray (clear) and a free paintbrush that supports angle-painting tasks.
 The compacted roll covers are faster to clean and come in a standard design that perfectly matches other commercial rollers.
 NB: Stanley is durable and economical to maintain.
 The durable paint rooler wiull work well for working on your doors, trim, cupboards, and cabinets.

-Pros:
-- The high capacity polyester roller cover
-- Rigid plastic tray (clean) and free paintbrush
-- Smooth and semi-smooth roller cover kit
-- 3 rigid frame structure and classic design
-- Improved rolling motion (flexible) and lightweight
-- Low stickiness resistance and comfortable handle
-- Simple to clean and economical to maintain

-Cons:
+Pros: - The high capacity polyester roller cover - Rigid plastic tray (clean) and free paintbrush - Smooth and semi-smooth roller cover kit - 3 rigid frame structure and classic design - Improved rolling motion (flexible) and lightweight - Low stickiness resistance and comfortable handle - Simple to clean and economical to maintain

-- Limited handle sizes
-- Comes in a few colors
-- Roller fastener could be stronger
+Cons: - Limited handle sizes - Comes in a few colors - Roller fastener could be stronger

+> See Also: > Paint Roller Cover for Interior Walls

 ###  [5.
 Bates Paint Roller - House-Painting Tray](https://www.amazon.com/dp/B01MRTEOHI/?tag=p-policy-20)